 No survivors found at AN-32 plane crash site, says Air Force

-The transporter aircraft, with 13 people on board, went missing 33 minutes after taking off from Jorhat in Assam on June 3.
+The transporter aircraft that had 13 people on board went missing 33 minutes after taking off from Jorhat in Assam on June 3.

 The Indian Air Force on Thursday said an eight-member team of rescuers did not find survivors at the site in Arunachal Pradesh where its AN-32 transporter aircraft, carrying 13 people, crashed on June 3.